magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_the-peace-beyond.md

 make the Dhamma arise as a reality within our own minds.
 We become those who witness the Dhamma for themselves.
 If someone says we are good we don’t get lost in it; they say we are no good and we don’t forget ourselves.
 This way we can be free.
-‘Good’ and ‘evil’ are just they are just states of mind.
+‘Good’ and ‘evil’ are just worldly dhammas, they are just states of mind.
 If we follow them our mind becomes the world, we just grope in the darkness and don’t know the way out.

 If it’s like this then we have not yet mastered ourselves.
 We try to defeat others, but in doing so we only defeat ourselves; but if we have